The Best Wine Cooler Reviews 2018: Top Quiet Refrigerator Brands

 6. EdgeStar CWR361FD – Quietest Wine Refrigerator

-EdgeStar produces one of the finest wine coolers in the the industry with versatility in sizes.
+EdgeStar produces one of the quietest wine coolers in the the industry with versatility in sizes.
 Although much of the basic features remain the same, the storage quantity in this specific model is massive.
 It has a capacity to store 36 bottles of 750ml each.
 Bigger sized bottles can be adjusted too if one of the shelves is removed.
 The timeless appearance is enhanced with its French Door that allow you to store wine in two compartments.
 The stainless steel trimmed doors and racks add to the novelty of this appliance, which speaks for itself.

 Red and white wine can be stored at their required temperatures in the same fridge because of its dual zone feature.
 The temperature control in itself is extremely simple to use, despite being digitally machined, with an in built touch control.
 The blue LED lighting inside the cellar displays your collection without creating any heating-up trouble.
 To avoid the machinery from heating up, the ventilation system is built in the front, that allows you to use it as a built-in wine fridge or as a free-standing appliance.